The Six Principles of Nurture

 The outward behaviour is often the ‘tip of the iceberg’, and so it is important to consider the immediate environment and what occurred just before the incident happened.
 School events, the time of year, and home circumstances can also give us clues.
 Adults need to be calm and consistent, and understand that children may communicate their feelings in different ways.
 Children and young people need to be encouraged to reflect on their behaviour, and understand how to express their emotions appropriately.

 This does not excuse the behaviour, but helps us to ask why the behaviour is occurring.
 Given what we know about this child and their development, what are they trying to tell us?
 It helps staff to respond in a firm but non-punitive way by not being discouraged or provoked.
-Having a quiet area to help students to become calm, and giving them time before a discussion can often help, as well as recognising potential triggers and anxieties that could be avoided or reduced.
+A quiet area to help students become calm and give them space before a discussion can often help, as well as recognising potential triggers and anxieties that could be avoided or reduced.

 6. The importance of transitions in children’s lives